osbuild/guides/osbuild-composer/src/user-guide/osbuild-composer-description.md

 An **image** is defined by its blueprint and **image type**, which is for example `qcow2` (QEMU Copy On Write disk image) or `AMI` (Amazon Machine Image).

 Finally, `osbuild-composer` also supports **upload targets**, which are cloud providers where an image can be stored after it is built.
-Currently supported cloud providers are [AWS](https://aws.amazon.com/) and [Azure](https://azure.microsoft.com/).
+See the [Uploading cloud images](./uploading-to-cloud.md) section for more details.

 ## Example blueprint